Dexmethylphenidate (Oral route)

 Proper Use of This Medicine:

 Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
-If too much is taken, it may be habit-forming.
-If you or your child feel that the medicine is not working properly after you have taken it for several weeks, check with your doctor.
+If you take too much, the medicine may become habit-forming (causing mental or physical dependence).

 This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.
 Ask your pharmacist for the Medication Guide if you do not have one.